golddranks/mmap_experiment/README.md

 ## Discussion

-As we can see, MacOS protects a MAP_PRIVATE memory map from concurrent external modification, whereas Linux
+As we can see, MacOS protects a MAP_PRIVATE memory map from concurrent external modification, whereas Linux doesn't provide such protection, warranting UB when using mmap.